I thought I would make a list of the software and tools used in the creation of Puzzledorf, and it's marketing tools, for those interested.

 gifCam – GIF Recorder

 Ever wanted to know how you can make a GIF for your game's website? gifCam is one viable solution, though I prefer ScreenToGif.
-Below is a GIF I recorded from my game Puzzledorf. gifCam is one way I record my gif's, as above.
-It's a recorder that sits over your desktop, and it will record...
+Below is a GIF I recorded from my game Puzzledorf with Screen To GIF.
+Puzzledorf Now below is the same scene recorded in GifCam. gifCam is one way I record my gif's,...
 Continue Reading →

 Should I use Audacity?